 Waste generated as by product from many factories.
 Zinc, copper, nickel, lead and toxic dye contaminated wastewater has been a major concern due to its extremely hazardous impact on the environment and human health.
 Adsorption method have been proven to be most effective and low-cost technique for treating the contaminated wastewater.
 Modified and development of activated carbon with waste biomass as its precursor are considered as an excellent adsorbent for removal of the contaminants due to its cost effective and high adsorption capacity.

-The aim of this project is to synthesize functionalized zeolites catalyst for methane activation reaction.
-The activation of methane enables the direct conversion of methane (a major component of natural gas) into higher monetary value chemicals such as alcohols, syngas, alkenes, alkynes and aromatics, a reaction regarded as the “holy grail” in the chemical industry.
-Zeolite comprises of a crystalline framework of aluminosilicates and because of its high porosity and reactive acidic sites, zeolites has shown to have exceptional performance as catalyst in various reactions in the chemical industry.
-The active sites can be chemically modified to enhance its catalytic performance, thus to functionalise the catalyst.
-The world market demand for zeolites catalyst is USD20 billion in and it is projected to grow to USD24 billion by 2018.
+The aim of this project is to synthesize efficient catalyst for methane activation reaction.
+The activation of methane enables the direct conversion of methane (a major component of natural gas) into higher monetary value chemicals such as alcohols, syngas, alkenes, alkynes and aromatics, a reaction regarded as the holy grail in the chemical industry.
+The project involves designing nanomaterials such as metal oxides, zeolites and metal nanoparticles to tailor for these reactions.
+It can be achieved through techniques like surface modification, metal support interaction and active site functionalisation.